Who will own my data once I submit it?

 The provision of the services requires the processing of personal data including:

-In order to effectively deliver these services within schools, commissioned organisations require access to basic class data each year in order to plan and deliver children’s health services and health screening programmes.
+To effectively deliver these services within schools, commissioned organisations require access to basic class data each year to plan and deliver children’s health services and health screening programmes.

 The Council have an information sharing agreement with the commissioned providers of the Healthy Child Programme services who are listed below: